Traveling Europe in Style With Auckland Dingiroo, Dark-Age Tourist and Critic of Food and Drink

 In closing, anyone can make the mistake of starting a family.
 Yet the world is still there.
 Waiting for you to enjoy it in style and leisure.
 So pretend to join a crusade, feign leprosy, hide out on a shipment of ceramics destined for Alexandria.
 The options are there.
 It’s just up to you to abandon your families.

-SUGGESTED READSTraveling Europe in Style With Auckland Dingiroo, Dark-Age Tourist and Critic of Food and Drink: Commerce In Foreign Lands
+SUGGESTED READSTraveling Europe in Style With Auckland Dingiroo, Dark-Age Tourist and Critic of Food and Drink: Post-Plague Paris: Still Has Much to Offer

 Traveling Europe in Style With Auckland Dingiroo, Dark-Age Tourist and Critic of Food and Drink: Noteworthy Cures For Maladies